thinkloop/memoizerific/README.md

 );

 ```
-Testing involves calling the memoized functions thousands times using varying numbers of arguments (between 2-8) and with varying amounts of data repetition (more repetion means more cache hits and vice versa).
+Tests involved calling the memoized functions thousands times using varying numbers of arguments (between 2-8) and with varying amounts of data repetition (more repetion means more cache hits and vice versa).

 ##### Measurements
 Following are measurements from 5000 iterations of each combination of number of arguments and variance on firefox 44: